lokidokicoki/dnd-lite/rules.md

 Includes clerics, druids and monks.
 You know the type, happy in a pulpit or tree circle.
 The power of Christ/FSM/Buddha compels you!
 You are powered by prayer.

+__Kickers__

-You can wear light or medium armor without penalty.
+- You can wear light or medium armor without penalty.

-You can only use blunt melee weapons.
+- You can only use blunt melee weapons.

 __Stat boosts__